dragonheim/chronoclash/docs/lore.md

 Lythia Culverson was not born into power, nor was she a Chrono-Walker chosen by fate.
 She was a child of Seattle—a brilliant but unassuming engineer and arcane scholar who lived in the city long before the Collision.
 Her parents were both researchers at the University of Washington, specializing in ancient languages and quantum computing, respectively.
 Raised in an environment where the past and future collided in academic theory, Lythia developed an early fascination with blending disparate systems—particularly how ancient knowledge could inform modern innovation.

 Even before the world shattered, Lythia was already experimenting with unconventional combinations.
 While working on her doctorate in cybernetic linguistics, she began exploring the idea that certain ancient magical symbols could be used as templates for neural interfaces, believing that old spells were just forgotten forms of structured data.
 It was dismissed as pseudoscience… until the Collision happened.

+#### Prompt:
+A highly detailed character concept art portrait of the brilliant and eccentric Lythia Culverson.
+She has a smudge of grease on her cheek, her hair is tied back messily, and she wears safety goggles pushed up on her forehead.
+Her attire is a mix of a practical leather apron over modern engineer's clothes.
+She is excitedly examining a complex device in her hands—a fusion of an ancient, rune-etched artifact and futuristic, glowing cybernetics.
+Her workshop behind her is a chaotic but brilliant mess of tools, spare parts, ancient relics, and holographic schematics.
+The lighting is warm and cluttered.
+The mood is one of creative genius and fearless innovation.

 ### The Collision and the Birth of a New Discipline
 When the timelines collapsed into one another, Lythia found herself uniquely attuned to the chaos—not because she could walk through time like the Chrono-Walkers, but because she understood how different technologies and magics might harmonize.
 Where others saw only destruction and confusion, she saw patterns—ways in which ancient runes could stabilize temporal rifts, or how nanotechnology could mimic the effects of alchemical transmutation.